sajibarafatsiddiqui/react_group_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all my morning session teammates who gave me suggestions regarding this project.
+We would like to thank all our morning session teammates who gave us suggestions regarding this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>